 Maniilaq began the construction of a new health facility in 1980 in order to house and consolidate its rapidly expanding public service programs.
 By the time it was completed in 1981, the Association had grown from a handful of programs and staff to a multi-million dollar organization.

 Maniilaq assumed management of the Indian Health Service (IHS) hospital programs and services and renamed it the Maniilaq Medical Center.
-Today Maniilaq Association manages the 80,000 square foot, $42 million hospital as well as the clinics in all the villages.
+Today Maniilaq Association manages the 80,000 square foot, 42 million dollar hospital as well as the clinics in all the villages.
 The organization also added to the facility a Long Term Care wing to offer nursing home services to the elders.